20 Hours / 20 CEs

 • Intended Audience

-This training is designed for clinicians at all experience levels—beginner, intermediate, and advanced—who seek to develop or enhance their skills in assessing juvenile offenders within the juvenile justice system.
-The program is particularly relevant for professionals specializing in forensic psychology, clinical child and adolescent psychology, legal-psychology consultation, or those working at the intersection of clinical psychology and law.
-Participants will gain practical knowledge applicable to a variety of settings, including juvenile courts, forensic hospitals, community-based programs, and correctional facilities.
+This training is designed for clinicians who want to develop or strengthen their skills in assessing juvenile offenders within the juvenile justice system.
+It is particularly relevant for professionals specializing in forensic psychology, clinical child and adolescent psychology, legal-psychology consultation, or those involved in civil and criminal forensic mental health assessment, as well as those working at the intersection of clinical psychology and law.

 • Experience Level